immuni-app/immuni-app-android/README.md

 For more information about how the project is generated and structured, please refer to the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## Backend services

-At the current stage, the application points to backend services which are not publicly accessible and whose source code has not been released.
-Note that the application is designed to work without a backend, especially in the context of not having the Exposure Notification entitlements (see [Installation](#installation)).
+The backend source code is now available at [immuni-backend-common](https://github.com/immuni-app/immuni-backend-common)

-Please see this [issue](https://github.com/immuni-app/immuni-app-android/issues/1) for more information about this topic.
+>Note that the application is designed to work without a backend, especially in the context of not having the Exposure Notification entitlements (see [Installation](#installation)).

 # Testing